 The state of New York is home to nine tracks where parti-mutuel wagering is offered on live horse racing.
 These include Belmont Park in Elmont, N.Y., home to the Belmont Stakes, the third leg of the thoroughbred Triple Crown.

-Moreover, in New York you can also bet on horses online via several NY horse racing betting sites and mobile apps (for Android and iOS), such as Nyra Bets.
+Moreover, in New York you can also bet on horses online via several NY horse racing betting sites and mobile apps (for Android and iOS), such as Amwager NY (bonus code AMGAMBLER) or Nyra Bets horse racing platform.
 See the whole list below.

 Horse Racing Betting Apps in New York